sriksmachi/microfrontends/README.md

 - Remote load: These applications can be built, deployed independently and are not yet known at compile time.
 - Optimized: Federated code can always load its dependencies but will attempt to use the consumers’ dependencies before downloading more payload.

-#### Dynamic Module Federation.
+#### Staic vs Dynamic Module Federation.

-Dynamic Module Federation allows you to build once and deploy everywhere, across environments.
+Static module federation loads the remote meta config. during compile time to infer the remote components.
+Dynamic Module Federation allows you to load the remote meta config during runtime or shell creation time.
+Put in another words, the remote modules to include in shell can be decided when the shell is served.

 ## Further Reading
 - https://itnext.io/how-micro-frontend-changes-the-future-of-angular-bb4deb2cfdad